RachelKennedy09/RMT-Expo-Go-App/REAME.md

 -- switched to tab navigator midway for a more in depth app

 -- got in habbit of having tabs, with screen within and wrapping my head around that. making sure user can flow backwards to each screen or tab

+-- after doing booking formed noticed the keyboard was in the way, fixed it so it was easily exitable. the date needed automatic  dashes and the time needed automatic colons